libra/website/docs/my-first-transaction.md

 **The Blocking Transfer Command**

-You can use  the `transferb` command (as shown below), instead of the `transfer` command. `transferb` will submit the transaction and return to the client prompt **only after** the transaction has been committed to the blockchain.
+You can use  the `transferb` command (as shown below), instead of the `transfer` command. `transferb` will submit the transaction and return to the client prompt only after the transaction has been committed to the blockchain.
 An example is shown below:

 `libra% transferb 0 1 10`

 Refer to [Life of a Transaction](life-of-a-transaction) for an understanding of the lifecycle of a transaction from submission to execution and storage.

-### Query Sequence number After TRansfer
+### Query Sequence number After Transfer

 ```bash
 libra% query sequence 0